 Q – “What is the shelf life of Bistro Blend Products?”

 A – Despite the fact that Bistro Blends vast array of products are processed and bottled to be “Shelf Stable”, and can be stored in a cool dry place for years to come, sustaining optimum quality, or “Sensory Shelf Life” if you will, is essential.
-Therefore, Bistro Blends encourages the entire consumption of its purchased products within an 18 month period from actual date of production.
+Therefore, Bistro Blends encourages the entire consumption of its purchased products within a 36 month period from actual date of production, although the shelf life for our products can be in excess of three years.
 In favor of that very notion, all Bistro Blend Products are processed and bottled only once a month, then immediately shipped out to its retailers and distributors, hence the incredible popularity of our products.
+For best results consume within one year of opening.

 Q – “Does Bistro Blends ship its own products?”